millimetr/millimetr-default/README.md

 It intentionally has as little configuration and integrations as possible - allowing you to configure it how you want from the ground up.
 See the template in action at [https://millimetr-default.netlify.app](https://millimetr-default.netlify.app)

+_Note that the CSS selectors in this demo follow the [BEM convention](https://en.bem.info/methodology/css/#selectors).
+However you are welcome to restructure them according to your preferences._

 ## Getting started

 1. `git clone https://github.com/millimetr/millimetr-default.git`